Certificate

 This course will give you:

-The qualifications to practise on patients of all ages
+The qualifications to practise with patients of all ages

-Dental therapists and oral health therapists will be able to provide dental therapy treatments to patients of all ages
+Dental therapists and oral health therapists will be able to provide dental therapy treatments for patients of all ages with a recognised qualification.

 A range of specialised skills